CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

 **Work folder per user** Whether persistent user-based `my-work` folder is available for users in this application.
 This is enabled by default.

+**Publication** Choose *save as draft* if you still need to test/change things in your application.
+Only after *publication*, which can be done here by choosing *publish immediately* or from the application menu (Manage workspaces > your workspace > your Application > 3 bars on right end of application > *publish*) later.
+Publication means that people with the join code can find the application.
+Your application will never appear for everyone.
+Only CSC Notebooks team can add self-learning and public-for-all notebooks.

 ### Invite users

 Once the content is ready, you can invite users by sharing a workspace specific join code.
 The code can be found in